dekkai-data/workers/README.md

 Worker tools to manage workers in browsers, node.js and deno.

-Provides a minimum common API between all the platforms though wrappers:
+Provides a minimum common API between all the platforms through wrappers:

 - **WorkerWrapper:** Exposes `addEventListenr`/`removeEventListener`, `on`/`off` and utility functions to wrap workers.
 - **WorkerSelf:** Wraps the `self` interface to expose the same API on all platforms.